samuel-bohman/AI-benchmarking-guide/README.md

 ### NVIDIA

-**ND GB200 v6** still runs an externally managed environment, so the benchmarks need to be ran inside a python venv.
+**ND GB200 v6** still runs an externally managed environment, so the benchmarks need to be ran inside a python virtual env.
 Start a venv with the following commands before running the benchmarks:

 ```
 python3 -m venv venv && source venv/bin/activate